townmath/eReader/fourInchButtons/ReadMe.md

 ```
 Now to following the steps here from the ePaper company: https://www.waveshare.com/wiki/4.2inch_e-Paper_Module#Raspberry_Pi

-We will enable SPI interface using raspi-config under 3 Interface Options, select 4 SPI and yes to enable.
+We will enable SPI and I2C interface using raspi-config under 3 Interface Options, select 4 SPI and yes to enable (then do the same for I2C).
 Much of the next few steps are pasted verbatim from the linked wiki.
 We'll install BCM libraries.

 ```
 wget http://www.airspayce.com/mikem/bcm2835/bcm2835-1.60.tar.gz